 At DOGTV, we like to be transparent: we have affiliate relationships with other companies.
 We may receive a commission on qualifying purchases made via the links in this article at no extra cost to you.

 Many people want to get in the Halloween spirit by dressing up in costumes, and who doesn’t love dressing up their dog?!
-It can be fun to show them off to others, not only in real life, but in pics posted on social media channels.
+It can be fun to show them off to others, not only in real life but in pics posted on social media.
 Humans are very accustomed to wearing clothing, but dogs’ experiences and feelings about wearing items can vary greatly.
 Some dogs can also be body-sensitive, and not feel comfortable in unnecessary clothing.

 And for those social media photos… it can be harder for dogs to give their best pose if they are uncomfortable.
 For best success, you can take practice photos of your dog without a costume so you both can learn how to get the best shots before that costume goes on.
 And once your desensitization process is complete, you can do test poses, and test shots so that, by the holiday’s arrival, you are both ready to have a great time showing off your creativity.

 If your dog simply does NOT like wearing a costume… not to fear!
-You can still join the fun by my FAVORITE option… a naked dog costume, thanks to colored, creative grooming
+You can still join the fun with my FAVORITE option… a naked dog costume, thanks to pet-safe dyes.

 On Halloween night, there will be many ravenous visitors wanting yummy human treats, so it’s important to have a plan in place for your dog to be safe.
 Please do not expect your dog to go to the door to greet all visitors.
 There are several problems with this: first, your dog might get scared; second, visitors may not want to be greeted by your dog; and third, your dog may bolt and escape.

 A better approach would be to have management in place, such as having your dog in a crate or X-pen or using a gate to contain them in another area.
 An alternative would be to tether your dog to a cozy spot, with the leash connected to their harness.